wyhitcs/team-letsencrypt/draftv1.md

 - **Pending Authorizations/Account**: limits how many times an ACME client can request a domain name be authorized without actually fulfilling on the request itself.
 This is most commonly encountered when developing ACME clients, and this limit is set to 300 per account per week.

-There is no limit to the number of certificates that can be issued to different domains.
+There is no limit of the number of certificates that can be issued to different domains.

 ##2.5 Variability Perspective